 Visiting a dairy collection centre, we experienced how eager the manager and workers are to adopt digital solutions to solve their supply chain challenges, collecting milk from 800 primary producers and distributing it to Niamey, Niger’s capital city, where there’s strong demand but problems reaching the market.
 Access to digital money and greater markets would expand their distribution system and give them opportunities to manage variable pricing, realising greater value and reducing waste.
 Excitingly, these collectors are already operating a barter system with grain and are very open to exploring different types of value exchange.

-Empowering women to grow their business
+Empowering women in Africa to grow their business

 We visited a VSLA group in a rural village – where the women didn’t have access to many phones, and didn’t recognise our “send” symbol, but were still keen to engage with digital solutions to reach new markets and build their businesses through credit.
 Today, their group of 28 women holds less than 300 EUR so they can’t borrow enough to buy the animals they need to establish businesses, but by connecting them with the local microfinance provider we could help them to build their stock.